moojor224/cookiecutter-npm-typescript/README.md

-To use this templete, run: `python3 -m cookiecutter gh:moojor224/cookiecutter-npm-typescript`
+To use this template, run: `python3 -m cookiecutter gh:moojor224/cookiecutter-npm-typescript`